fahust/--Nest.js--Blockchain-analysis/README.md

 ## Description

-Warlock is an API that allows you to connect with a web3 signature and create a user linked to your wallet address.
+Analytics is an API that allows you to connect with a web3 signature and get analytics of blockchain interaction by user and contract.

 ## Installation